 - Presentation on your personal sporting history and background

-Applications for scholarships are welcome from parents of prospective pupils at any time.
-Parents should initially contact the school to express interest and to obtain an application form.
+Applications for scholarships are welcome from parents of prospective Year 3 and 7 pupils.
+Parents should initially contact the Admissions Secretary to express interest and to obtain details and an application form.

 Availability of Awards